Skip to cookie consent Skip to main content

 • Tendon-related pain (including lateral and medial epicondyle tendons, rotator cuff, hip girdle, peroneal tendon, patellar and Achilles’ tendon)

-• Osteoarthritic (due to wear and tear) and related pain, as in the knee, ankle, foot, shoulder, or hip
+• Chronic pain and osteoarthritic (due to wear and tear) and related pain, as in the knee, ankle, foot, shoulder, hip, or spine.

 • Chronic sprain (as in ankle, knee, hip, sacroiliac joint, or plantar fascia)